-Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House inquiry
+Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House report

-OLYMPIA — State Rep. Matt Shea participated in domestic terrorism against the United States, before and during the armed takeover at Malheur National Wildlife Refuge, an investigation commissioned by the Washington state House found.
+OLYMPIA — State Rep. Matt Shea planned and participated in domestic terrorism against the United States before and during the armed takeover at Malheur National Wildlife Refuge, an investigation commissioned by the Washington state House found.

-The report found that beginning in November 2015, Shea, working with militia leader Ammon Bundy, helped “in the planning and preparation” of the Malheur takeover, a six-week conflict in which dozens of armed protesters occupied the wildlife refuge in rural Oregon.
-The standoff ended only after one protester was shot and killed and dozens were arrested.
+The 108-page report found that beginning in November 2015, Shea, working with militia leader Ammon Bundy, helped “in the planning and preparation” of the Malheur takeover, a six-week conflict in which dozens of armed protesters occupied the refuge in rural Eastern Oregon.
+The standoff ended after one protester was shot and killed and dozens were arrested.

-“Representative Shea, as a leader in the Patriot Movement, planned, engaged in and promoted a total of three armed conflicts of political violence against the United States Government in three states outside the state of Washington over a three-year period,” according to the report, obtained Thursday by The Seattle Times.
+“Representative Shea, as a leader in the Patriot Movement, planned, engaged in and promoted a total of three armed conflicts of political violence against the United States Government in three states outside the state of Washington over a three-year period,” according to the report released Thursday.
+“In one conflict Representative Shea led covert strategic pre-planning in advance of the conflict.”

+Immediately after the report was released, Rep. J.T.
+Wilcox, the Republican minority leader of the House, said Shea “has been suspended from any role in the House Republican Caucus.”

+“He should resign,” Wilcox wrote on Twitter.
+“He cannot use House Republican staff, he cannot meet with the caucus, his office will be moved.”
+Shea’s name and picture have been removed from the House GOP website.

 Shea also traveled to an armed standoff in 2014 in Bunkerville, Nevada, and “publicly supported” the armed militia’s standoff involving rancher Cliven Bundy, and engaged in a 2015 armed conflict in Bonner County, Idaho, the report found.